Communications

 Working Toward Equitable Language Access

-For many refugee, immigrant, and migrant (RIM) community members, navigating the complex U.S. healthcare system is challenging, even in normal times.
-During the COVID-19 pandemic, existing inequities in health and access to health care have been compounded by inadequate or insufficient COVID-19 information in languages other than English.
-To keep RIM communities safe, it is vitally important to convey information about COVID-19 and COVID-19 vaccines that is not only timely, accurate and accessible, but also culturally and linguistically relevant.
+For many refugee, immigrant, and migrant (RIM) community members, navigating the complex U.S. healthcare system is challenging.
+In recent years, existing inequities in health and access to health care have been compounded by inadequate or insufficient health information in languages other than English.
+To keep RIM communities safe, it is vitally important to convey information that is not only timely, accurate and accessible, but also culturally and linguistically relevant.

 Learn more >>